-The acclaimed singer-songwriter performs her first ever Lewis show as part of the Hebridean Dark Skies Festival.
+The acclaimed singer-songwriter performs her first ever Lewis show, as part of a weekend of postponed Hebridean Dark Skies Festival live events.

 Kathryn Joseph’s haunting songs will be accompanied by visuals from London-based artist collective Lumen, who are exhibiting in Scotland for the first time as part of this year’s Hebridean Dark Skies Festival programme.

 Kathryn Joseph’s debut album Bones You Have Thrown Me and Blood I’ve Spilled won the 2015 Scottish Album of the Year Award.
 Her follow-up, From When I Wake The Want Is, was also shortlisted for the prize.
 Her music has also featured in the National Theatre of Scotland’s stage adaptation of Emma Donoghue’s novel Room, and in the recent film The Outlaw King.

 Lumen formed in 2014, brought together by a shared interest in astronomy and light.
 They have since curated or co-curated over 70 exhibitions, been commissioned to create work by the British Science Association and the Green Man Festival, and hosted residencies in Cornwall and Atina, Italy.